DevExpress/testcafe/CONTRIBUTING.md

 * The pull request name should describe the changes you implemented.
 * The pull request description should contain the [closes](https://github.com/blog/1506-closing-issues-via-pull-requests) directive with an appropriate issue number.
-* All existing and new tests must be passing
+* Run tests, all of which must pass before you continue.
 * Code must be linted without errors (see [Build Instructions](#build-instructions))

 Please keep in mind that the team may **suspend or reject** pull requests that fail to meet these requirements.